Please see Holiday Information Sheet for this holidays individual departures itinerary (located under View Departures & Book tab)

 Today we visit the National Park Visitor Centre, then walk some of the famous ‘Kepler Track’ – a fabulous hike through NZ rainforest with all the sights and sounds that make these areas so special.

 Milford Track option day 5: Take a boat trip on the Milford Sound out on the deep waters between towering spires of rock surrounding the narrow inlet, with unforgettable views of the sheer mile-high Mitre Peak and the thundering Lady Bowen Falls.
-You’ll then enjoy a scenic coach ride back to Te Anau where You’ll rejoin the main group
+You’ll then enjoy a scenic coach ride back to Te Anau where you’ll rejoin the main group.

-We leave Te Anau and travel north through the centre of the island into the sparsely populated MacKenzie Country to our hotel in the tiny village of Twizel, our gateway to the Mt Cook region.
+We leave Te Anau and travel north through the centre of the island into the sparsely populated MacKenzie Country to our hotel in the tiny village of Twizel, our gateway to the Mount Cook region.